The Front Flat Plate Appliance

 IMPROVING YOUR BITE may or may not be necessary.
 Many people can live comfortably with a strained or unstable bite, especially if they can wear an oral appliance which relieves the strain and provides bite stability every night or if they have good adaptive capacity.
 If your bite is causing symptoms, it can be stabilized or moved.
 High spots can be drilled down, low spots can be built up, and/or teeth can be shifted orthodontically.
 The techniques for improving bites are explained in THE ROLE OF THE BITE under TMJ DISORDERS.

-IMPROVING BODY POSTURE – If your postural system is healthy, the posture of your mandible should be made to fit your head and body posture, which may require adjusting your bite.
+IMPROVING BODY POSTURE – If your postural system is healthy, the posture of your mandible should be made to fit your head posture mechanism, which may require adjusting your bite.
 If your postural system is strained, your mandibular and spinal posture should be improved together.
 In these cases, deprogramming your jaw muscles can provide a window of time for postural work to realign your mandible into a harmonious fit with the rest of your postural system before locking in that mandibular posture with permanent dental work such as crowns.
 Any improvement in body posture requires changing the natural posture of the mandible, which requires altering the bite.
 Subsequently, stabilizing the bite in a location just above the new improved mandibular postural position will stabilize the new improved mandibular posture, just as stabilizing the old bite stabilized the old mandibular posture.
 The connection between the bite and body posture is described in detail with extensive footnotes in BITES AND POSTURE under the heading FOR DOCTORS.

-The front flat plate appliance reduces overbite by redirecting the forces of nocturnal bruxism onto the front teeth, which shortens them by intruding them, while it makes the back teeth taller by relieving bite forces on them.
-In this manner, the appliance uses the forces generated by your nocturnal bruxism to perform the orthodontics you need.
-It only reduces overbite slowly, usually at the rate of about ½ mm per year; but that rate is more than adequate to accommodate the slow facial growth of adulthood.
 Because the overbite will keep reducing only until the back teeth start to make contact with the appliance, the target reduction in overbite can be controlled by adjusting the relative heights of the front and back portions of the appliance.
-When the front flat bite plate has worn down far enough, the back teeth begin to contact, and the appliance then becomes a stabilization appliance, with biting contacts spread out evenly among all the teeth.
+When the bite plate portion of the appliance has worn down far enough, the back teeth begin to contact, and the appliance then becomes a stabilization appliance, with biting contacts spread out more evenly among all the teeth and at least including some of the back teeth.
+At that point, if muscle symptoms recur, the bite plate portion of the appliance should be stabilized.